bsixstyle/Bsix-MailSender/Bsixmail/README.md

-# Mailer template and helper for asp.net asp.net mvc .net framework 4.0 or above
+# Mailer template and helper for asp.net webform or mvc .net framework 4.0 or above

 First step you need to add and edit this in your `web.config`